Non-Contradiction/JuliaCall/README.md

 ## JuliaCall for R Package Developers

-If you are interested in developing an R package which is an interface for a Julia package, `JuliaCall` is an ideal choice for that\!
+If you are interested in developing an `R` package which is an interface for a `Julia` package, `JuliaCall` is an ideal choice.
+You only need to find the `Julia` function or `Julia` module you want to have in `R`, `using` the module, and `julia_call` the function.
+There are some

-Basically you only need to find the Julia function or Julia module you want to have in `R` and then just `using` the module and `call` the function.
-Several examples are:
+examples:

   - [`diffeqr`](https://github.com/JuliaDiffEq/diffeqr) is a package for
     solving differential equations in `R`.
 It utilizes